 The waters around Kalkan have a blue flag award for cleanliness.

-Kalkan’s pebble beach is a 10 minute walk from the apartments where sunbeds and parasols are available to hire.
+Kalkan’s town pebble beach is just past the harbour where sunbeds and parasols are available to hire.

 Otherwise you can hop on a dolmus (a Turkish minibus) going towards Kas to Kaputas Beach which is a 10 minute drive away.
 This stunning beach is situated at the foot of a ravine (lots of steps!) but offers a lovely sandy cove.